Basic Horse Hoof Anatomy (Bottom View of the Hoof)

 Heel bulbs

 The heel bulbs sit at the back of the hoof and form part of the soft, weight-bearing structures.
+They should appear plump, even, and well developed.
+When firm and well shaped, they're contributing to good support and load sharing.

 healthy horse heel bulbs showing well developed even and plump structure